lhcb/starterkit-lessons/first-analysis-steps/minimal-dv-job.md

 The full options file we've created, `ntuple_options.py`, is [available here](./code/minimal-dv/ntuple_options.py).
-A slightly modified version that uses remote files (using an XML catalog [described here](files-from-grid.html)) is [available here](./code/minimal-dv/ntuple_options_xmlcatalog.py)
+A slightly modified version that uses remote files (using an XML catalog as [described here](files-from-grid.html)) is [available here](./code/minimal-dv/ntuple_options_xmlcatalog.py).

 {% callout "Using a microDST" %}
 A microDST (or µDST) is a smaller version of a DST.